mkugel123/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: When trying to add a toy the server log says "NameError (uninitialized constant ToysController::Toys)", so I changed it in the controller from Toys to Toy.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: When trying to update likes, server log said :id was not a permitted param and console in browser said there was no json in response, so I permitted :id and returned rendered the updated toy as json.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Server log said there was no route for DELETE so I added :destroy to resources in routes.rb.